lwjohnst86/analyzing-cohorts-course/chapter2.md

 ```

 `@instructions`
-- Convert the sex values to human readable format using `case_when`.
+- Convert the sex values to a human readable format using `case_when`.
 - The original sex numbers should correspond to the following strings: 1 = "Man"; 2 = "Woman".

 `@hint`